 Coconut Ice Cream

 Chatuchak Market, held every weekend in the city’s north, is a great place to try lots of street foods.
 A common item among vendors: coconut ice cream.
 Peddlers scrape flesh from a halved coconut and fill the rest with vanilla ice cream.
 You can then choose from a bar of toppings, but don’t expect rainbow sprinkles to be on the menu.
 Jars of red beans, sweet corn, peanuts, sticky rice, and jellies grace the front of the cart.
+Give some of these unique flavor combinations a try!
+It may seem strange to Western tastes, but many of the toppings will surprise you.
 If you aren’t visiting on a weekend, you can find ice cream carts near Lumphini Park most afternoons.

 Thailand, like many of its neighboring countries, has a strong fruit shake game.
 You’ll never have an easier time getting your five a day.
 In fact, with sweet concoctions like mango, strawberry, and watermelon, you’ll probably have a hard time stopping at five.
 There is one place you should tread carefully, though.
 In Southeast Asia, the word lemon typically refers to what we would call a lime.